Bypass navigation bar

 Compare that to what you’d pay elsewhere!
 See tuition rates for tuition according to your place of residency.

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 CIT is a field with many different opportunities for professional certifications, associate degrees and certificates.
 See degrees and certificates in Computer Information Technology.

 Check out other programs in Technology and Data Systems and Computer-Based Arts.

 See a chart of degree plans by location or visit the credit programs home page.

-CIT faculty members not only have advanced degrees, but also have real-world experience, making them able to relate to the challenges you face at work.
+CIT faculty members not only have advanced degrees but also have industry experience, so they can relate to the challenges you face at work.
 Professors work closely with you one-on-one, helping you to apply new techniques to your job and map career-enhancement strategies.